002: Why Stress Feels Different in Your 40s — The Hormonal Shift Behind It

 The gut connection

-Here’s an important piece to understand: more than 90% of the body’s serotonin is produced in the gut — not the brain.
+More than 90% of the body's serotonin is produced in the gut — not the brain.
 The gut and the brain are in constant communication through the vagus nerve and the hormonal system.
 The state of your gut directly affects the neurotransmitters available to your brain.

 The cortisol piece

-During this hormonal season, cortisol patterns can shift, including when cortisol rises and falls and overall cortisol levels.
+Cortisol is the body's primary stress hormone.
+During this season, cortisol patterns can shift — including when cortisol rises and falls and overall cortisol levels.

-This means chronic stress — physical or emotional — uses more of the resources your body needs to make progesterone, which supports GABA, the brain’s primary calming chemical.
+Cortisol and progesterone share the same raw materials in the body.
+When cortisol production increases, fewer resources are available for progesterone.
+This means chronic stress — physical or emotional — draws from the same pool your body needs to make progesterone, which supports GABA, the brain's primary calming chemical.

 A note from my own experience